lambda-dom/trisagion/docs/readme.md

 l = take (length xs - length suffix) (monotoList xs)
 ```

 so it is not much of a stretch to assume that prefixes can be converted to lists.
 Note that the arguments above for not requiring `MonoFoldable s` on a `Streamable` do _not_ apply, that is, we are implicitly assuming that prefixes are _finite_ monofoldables -- as we will see below, some important parsers with a `Splittable s` constraint require computing the lengths of prefixes.
-Therefore, assuming a further `MonoFoldable (PrefixOf s)`, which is satisfied by all the `Splittable` instances defined by the library, the second typeclass law just says that at the level of lists `splitAt` is `splitAt` and `splitWith`, `span`:
+Therefore, assuming a further `MonoFoldable (PrefixOf s)`, which is satisfied by all the `Splittable` instances defined by the library, the second typeclass law just says that at the level of lists `splitAt` is `splitAt` and `splitWith` is `span`:

 ```haskell
 bimap monotoList monotoList . splitAt n = splitAt n . monotoList